MarioniLab/simpleSingleCellResults/work-1-reads.knit.md

 Once putative subpopulations are identified by clustering, we can identify marker genes for each cluster using the `findMarkers` function.
 This performs Welch $t$-tests on the log-expression values for every gene and between every pair of clusters [@soneson2018bias].
-The aim is to test for DE in each cluster compared to the others while blocking on uninteresting factors such as the plate of origin.
+The aim is to test for DE in each cluster compared to the others while blocking on uninteresting factors such as the plate of origin (see [here](https://bioconductor.org/packages/3.9/simpleSingleCell/vignettes/xtra-3b-de.html#blocking-on-uninteresting-factors-of-variation) for details).
 The top DE genes are likely to be good candidate markers as they can effectively distinguish between cells in different clusters.